ignaciocampo/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+1) A token is a piece of data which only Server X could possibly have created, and which contains enough data to identify a particular user

 2. What steps can you take in your web apps to keep your data secure?

+2) Keeping the software up to date , Use a secure host , Backup the data and Make a Login form with Auth

 3. Describe how web servers work.

+3) Web Servers are basically simple computer programs that dispense the web page when they are requested using the web client.
+The machines on which this program run are usually called as a server, with both the names web server and server almost used interchangeably.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+4)
+POST            Creates a new resource.
+GET             Retrieves a resource.
+PUT             Updates an existing resource.
+DELETE          Deletes a resource.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.